Thursday, October 15, 2015

 At last, we arrived!
 After picking up our tickets from Will Call, we were greeted by a man atop the castle who wasn't quite sure how to get down!
 The kids got a kick out of that!

-When we walked through the castle gates, we were greeted and given a map of the festival.
-There was so much to do and so much to see!
+When we walked through the castle gates, we were welcomed and given a map of the festival.

 We even saw this little gem.
 The sign reads, "Due to the plague, thou shalt not toot. - By order of the Queen."
 What a fun sign!